About

 rebekka(a)sixtyeight.dk

-In the spring of 2023, 12 years after opening in its first exhibition space, SixtyEight moved out of its permanent space in order to shift focus from exhibition programmes to longer-term artistic research projects and new forms of collaboration, which can encompass workshops, residencies, exhibitions, on-site research and publishing.
-For this reason, SixtyEight also launched the online journal future/tense, in order to showcase the ongoing projects, publish research of various kinds, and delve into our extensive archives to take a fresh look at older projects and what they might have to say today.
+In the spring of 2023, 12 years after opening in its first exhibition space, SixtyEight moved out of its exhibition space to an office space at Stevnsgade 11, in order to shift focus from exhibition programmes to longer-term artistic research projects and new forms of collaboration, which encompass workshops, residencies, and on-site research and publishing.
+For this reason, SixtyEight also launched the online journal future/tense to showcase the ongoing projects, publish research of various kinds, and delve into our extensive archives to take a fresh look at older projects and what they might have to say today.

 Support